agi-lab/reserving-MDN-ResMDN/README.md

 MDN Workspace README

+This workspace performed the modelling for the related paper:
+"Stochastic loss reserving with mixture density networks"
+Authors: Muhammed Taher Al-Mudafer, Benjamin Avanzi, Greg Taylor, Bernard Wong

 This MDN workspace is divided into two main processes:
-1. Data simulation using SynthETIC
+1. Data simulation using SynthETIC (code found in R Modules/Data Simulation)
-2. Data processing, MDN fitting and analysis
+2. Data processing, MDN fitting and analysis (code found in R Modules/MDN Modelling)

+This workspace is tailored to working with the simulated triangles produced in the SynthETIC modules.
+However, the code provided in this workspace can be altered and transferred to any setting that suits the user's requirements.

 SynthETIC: Data Simulation